xor3r/nasa/README.md

 | **Business requirements:** Using an app or a web page, users will be able to see a rendered page of the 'Curiosity' roaming map of the planet, as well as view photos taken by it throughout its stay on Mars and every day in particular.
 Features of the product that is manufactured are: <ul><li>View a convenient map of moving the rover.</li><li>Accessing photos from the rover at the selected days </li><li>Selecting a specific roaming camera</li></ul>|
 | **Business value:** I expect that the product that I will manufacture in the next few months will interest as many users as possible.
 I do not expect to receive a profit from this product, since it is classified as an _open-source_.
 I also hope to prepare a functional that will provide convenient and clear access to the necessary information.|
 | **Special issues or constraints:** <ul><li>The coursework must be accomplished until 25th of May</li><li>I expect to provide additional functionality until the deadline</li><li>New functions will be added if possible</li></ul>|

+## Arctic Vault   :snowman:

+I hope that this repository will be included into GitHub Archive Program and will bring some help to the future generations!
+This is an example of how NASA shares its resources with the society. :heart: